v-sbradley/bacx-pr/topics/merge-conflicts.md

 manager: renwe
 ---

-# Merging conflicting files
+# Merging Conflicts Can Be Tricky

-I updated this sentence in the merge conflict branch.
+This is the sentence I have authored in the master branch.

 In go to **Analytics** > **Conversations** to access the conversations page.